First-in-class novel immunotherapeutic monoclonal antibody for the treatment of autoimmune inflammatory diseases

 Collaboration / Partnership Opportunity

-The Company is currently seeking to raise additional funds to support the clinical development of Prozumab.
+The Company is currently seeking to raise additional funds to support the late pre-clinical and clinical development of Prozumab.

 ProtAb welcomes collaboration and partnership discussions.